+I love providing my boys with healthy and tasty food.
+And that is one of the reasons why I got a water softener system installed at home, so that it helps to make the food taste better, which harsh water does not do.
 I’ve had my fair share of Mexican stand offs with the boys over food over the last four years.
 Luckily we’ve all learnt some lessons over that time and now eating is mostly stress free with the boys generally eating what they are given.
 Because I’m all about the sharing here are my suggestions to get them eating and make dinnertime more pleasant for everyone.

 1 Don’t worry – They won’t starve